julelang/jule/README.md

 This package manager will provide management of non-standard library packages developed and published by the community.
 Jule's standard library only gets updates with compiler releases.
 <br><br>
-The language and standard library will continue to evolve and change in the future but JuleC will guarantee stability since its first stable release.
+The language and standard library will continue to evolve and change in the future but JuleC will guarantee stability starting with its first stable release.
 Some packages of the standard library
 (<a href="https://github.com/julelang/jule/tree/master/std/math">std::math</a>,
 <a href="https://github.com/julelang/jule/tree/master/std/conv">std::conv</a>,